29 Known Limitations

 • No after_stat() analog. ggplot2 idioms like geom_bar(aes(label=after_stat(count))) and geom_histogram(aes(y=after_stat(density))) reference computed stat values inside aesthetic mappings; Plotje requires a pre-computed column.
 Workaround: aggregate the data first via tc/group-by + tc/aggregate, then map the count or density column directly.

 • Theme support is shallow versus ggplot2: today the theme map carries :bg, :grid, :font-size, and a small handful of other keys.
-Named theme presets (theme_minimal, theme_bw, theme_classic), axis text rotation, panel borders, strip text styling, and legend.position by coordinate are not yet exposed.
+Named theme presets (theme_minimal, theme_bw, theme_classic), panel borders, strip text styling, and legend.position by coordinate are not yet exposed.
+Rotating the x-axis tick labels is available, but as the :x-tick-angle plot option rather than through the theme – see Customization.

 source: notebooks/plotje_book/known_limitations.clj